stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 **Verify CronJob :**

-If everything goes well, Stash will create a `CronJob` to take periodic snapshot of `source-pvc-1` and `source-pvc-2` volumes of the deployment with the schedule specified in `spec.schedule` field of `BackupConfiguration` crd.
+If everything goes well, Stash will create a `CronJob` to take periodic snapshot of `source-data` and `source-config` volumes of the deployment with the schedule specified in `spec.schedule` field of `BackupConfiguration` crd.

  Check that the `CronJob` has been created using the following command,